danieledapo/danieledapo.github.io/content/post/property-based-testing.md

 }
 ```

-It's not as comphrensive as the definition since it doesn't ensure the
+It's not as comprehensive as the definition since it doesn't ensure the convex
-convex hull is correct, but `proptest` was still able to find a nasty bug when
+hull is correct, but `proptest` was still able to find a nasty bug when there
-there are multiple points on the same y.
+are multiple points on the same y.
 Impressive.

 Eventually I had to implement the polygon `contains` method anyway, so I was
 also able to add the following test which closely matches the definition of a